 SWRK 532 - Generalist Foundation and Skills: Direct Practice I (3)

 The values, knowledge, and skills relevant to practice are discussed and integrated with fieldwork experience.
+Cannot get credit for SWRK 432 and SWRK 532.

-Prerequisite: Graduate status and concurrent enrollment in SWRK 500.
+Prerequisite: Graduate status and concurrent enrollment in SWRK 500, or acceptqance to the 5 year BSW/MSW pathway, concurrent enrollment in SWRK 436 and SWRK 463.

 Offered: Fall.